IBM-Cloud/hpcs-pkcs11/README.md

 ## Initializing the Keystores

 Prior to using the PKCS #11 library, the keystores must be initialized.
 To initialize the keystores, the security officer (SO) user needs to perform a `C_InitToken` operation.
-Once, the keystores have been initialized, normal and anonymous users can proceed with key operations such as `C_GenerateKey` or `C_GenerateKeyPair`.
+Once the keystores have been initialized, normal and anonymous users can proceed with key operations such as `C_GenerateKey` or `C_GenerateKeyPair`.